 Andreas studied Environmental Engineering in Augsburg.
-He is responsible for all technical issues around the high-tech greenhouse facility including measurement automation.
-He has strong expertise in designing and building environmentally controlled plant chambers for automatic gas exchange measurements.
+He is responsible for all technical issues around our scientific greenhouse facility including measurement automation.
+He has in-depth experience in designing and building environmentally controlled plant chambers for automatic gas exchange measurements.

 Anna Sontheim - Technician |

 Anna studied Chemistry at the University of Heidelberg.
 She is responsible for the laboratory and has profound expertise in chemical analytics.
 She further supports experimental work in the greenhouse and plant cultivation.

 |Benjamin Birami||PhD Student – now Climate Protection Manager|

 |Marielle Gattmann||PhD Student – now Climate Change Manager|